ThomasWeinert/phpunit-extension-skeleton/README.md

 $ tools/phing build
 ```

 Create a Phar package for the extension.
+The phar will be put into the `build/` directory.
+The name and information
+for a Phive `manifest.xml` will be read from the `composer.json`.
+The latest tag from current Git branch will
+be used as version number.

 ### clean